RootKit-Org/AI-Aimbot/README.md

 ## **Different Versions!!!**
 The guide below starting with *Pre-Setup** will get the `main.py` version running, **BUT** the `main.py` IS THE SLOWEST!!!

+Also there is a `custom` folder with user submitted models you can try out.
+Go explore them and see what you think.
+Make sure you shout out the dev if you like what they have done!

 If you are comfortable with your skills, you can run the other 4 versions.
 You can also get AMD GPUs running the bot using the onnx version.
 This is advance stuff. **If you are not advance, skip to pre-setup below.** Python 3.9 is recommened if you are going to continue due to packages compatibility issues.